| In a "multiplex" world, in the sense proposed by Professor

 prospects than they did until recently, at least in the short-term or

+even in the mid-term, due to geopolitical factors, among others.
 But even if the outlook of such perspectives became more optimistic,

 the initiative that has arisen within the scope of the Pacific Alliance